 Earl Pilcher, Jr., runs an equipment rental outfit in Arkansas, lives with his wife and kids and parents, and rarely takes off his gimme cap.
 His mother dies, leaving a letter explaining he's not her natural son, but the son of a black woman who died in childbirth.
 Plus, he has a half-brother Ray, in Chicago, she wants him to visit.
 Earl makes the trip, initially receiving a cold welcome from Ray and Ray's son, Virgil.
 His birth mother's sister, Aunt T., an aged and blind matriarch, takes Earl in tow and insists that the family open up to him.Written by

 Despite the fact that this was filmed in Super 35, "Filmed in Panavision" is listed in the end credits.
 See more »

-When Virgil and Ray are saying goodbye for the first time in front of Ray's house.
-Virgil is standing behind the car and the car moves before the engine starts.
+When Earl and Ray are saying goodbye for the first time in front of Ray's house.
+Earl is standing behind the car and the car moves before the engine starts.
 The next frame shows the car still in place then moving forward.
 See more »